jyw321/MD-Project/Standard-MD.md

 Stream size                              : 258 KiB (100%)
 ```

+* **As shown above, the SP tracks will be put into an .aea wrapper with atrac1 codec.
+LP2/LP4 tracks are wrapped in .wav but the codec reads atrac3, which means there’s no generational loss.
+This also means that, with the atrac1 and atrac3 codecs in the tracks, audio players with atrac-encoding scheme are required to play back the tracks.
+FFmpeg and VLA are good choices.**

 ### Troubleshoot ###

 * **If the above command-lines fail to work for no obvious reason, try unplug the MD player from the computer, unload the disc, terminate the Terminal, and re-connect everything again.**